String

 +(*char, *char)

-operator+ :: *char(thisStr : exact *char, otherStr : exact *char)
+operator+ :: *char(thisStr : const exact *char, otherStr : const exact *char)

 Concatenates two null-terminated character arrays